space-engineers-tools/go-vrage/CONTRIBUTING.md

 Since this project is a library, it is important to maintain a high standard of code quality, documentation, testing and backward compatibility.

-To ensure the quality all contributions should comply with the following guidelines.
+To ensure quality all contributions should comply with the following guidelines.

 If you differ from any of the guidelines below, please provide a justification in the PR description and it might be merged anyway.